 Chopra K (2017) attempted to conceptualize interactive training techniques that would help employees to adopt changing working patterns and lifestyle.
-Techniques like the not-so-valued perspective, Empathize with boss, Rapidly changing roles of competitors, twenty seconds per slide and Learning Management System.
-Recommends these techniques can be add-on to the traditional training methods and part of on the job training.
-Methods targeted to any segment of trainee and stage of the training process.
+Techniques like the not-so-valued perspective, Empathize with boss, rapidly changing roles of competitors, twenty seconds per slide and Learning Management System.
+Recommends these techniques can be add-on to the traditional training methods and part of and stage of the training process.
 Dash and Das (2017) studied HRD climate prevailing in the LIC of India and satisfaction level of employees regarding the prevailing HRD climate in their organization.
 The study found that the employees were fairly satisfied with the top management initiatives but they were somewhat dissatisfied with the employees relationships.
 The study suggested that superior officers should show more personal interest in the development of their subordinates.
 Various team building exercises should be implemented to increase the team spirit of the employees.
 Moreover, informal functions, holiday celebrations, birthday celebrations, informal get-to-gathers, picnics etc. should be organized in organization to improve employee relationships.